Catalonia's push for independence from Spain: What to know

 What is Catalonia?

-Located in the northeast region of Spain, Catalonia is largely independent and has its own culture and language.
+Located in the northeast region of Spain, Catalonia is largely independent with its own culture and language.
 It’s one of the richest and most industrialized areas of the country with a heavy emphasis on manufacturing, according to the BBC.

 The region, which includes Barcelona, is home to about 7.5 million people.